PBPospisil/nhlDataAnalysisProject/README.md

 However, the predictive ability of the model is underwhelming as shown in the line plot above.
 With ~10% error in the model by the last game and an average error that slides under 20%, the predicted TWP is generally too optimistic and higher than the actual win percentage.

-In order to compensate for the overestimate in the model, the prediction formula was modified with a coefficient,
+In order to compensate for the overestimate in the model, the prediction formula was modified with a coefficient as follows

 <p align='center'>
   <img src='https://latex.codecogs.com/gif.latex?PredW%20%3A%3D%20%5Calpha%20%5Ccdot%20%5Cleft%20%28%20%5Cfrac%7BGF%7D%7BGA%7D%20&plus;%20PP%5Ccdot%20PK%20%5Cright%20%29' alt='gf/ga+pk*pp' />
 </p>

+The alpha coefficient is optimized by minimizing mean squared error (MSE) of each call to the ```LinearModel()``` class, until an iterative (time-out) or optimized-value threshold is reached.
+This also allows for a specific value to be optimized given a certain subset of data (i.e. for a single season or team).

+The plot below is of the same team and season, but with an optimized alpha coefficient.

 <p align='center'>
   <img src='https://user-images.githubusercontent.com/21959159/61027537-b2551e00-a373-11e9-9634-e0b4333b976a.png' alt='error-winpred-for-team' align='center' width='600' />
 </p>

 <p align='center'>
   <img src='https://user-images.githubusercontent.com/21959159/61100303-fb17e000-a422-11e9-9833-1f83fb49d187.png' alt='alpha-scatter' align='center' width='600' />